-A student who has withdrawn from the University who desires to return to the institution may complete the Re-Entry Application to apply for re-entry into Grace Christian University.
-The Registrar's Office will review the application for re-entry and determine eligibility based on the information provided, current academic status, and current financial status with the institution.
+A student who has withdrawn from the University who desires to return to the institution may complete the Readmission Application to apply for readmission into Grace Christian University.
+The Records/Registration Office will review the application for readmission and determine eligibility based on the information provided, current academic status, and current financial status with the institution.
 On occasion, the student may be asked to submit additional information or documentation supporting the application.
 The advisor will be notified via email regarding the decision.
-An Advisor will communicate any conditions for re-entry or the re-entry decision to the student.
+An Enrollment Advisor will communicate any conditions for readmission or the readmission decision to the student.
 The Advisor will assist the student in the process of returning.
-Upon re-entry, the student will be provided access to their student email, student portal, Blackboard, and an updated education plan.
+Upon readmission, the student will be provided access to their student email, student portal, Blackboard, and an updated education plan.